PROJECTS

 With the critical support of donors like yourselves and the vision and dedication of Ed Hollander, local award-winning landscape designer, the park is now beautifully landscaped and used year-round by many, including the Sag Harbor American Music Festival.

-In 2022, we learned the Sag Harbor Volunteer Fire Department lacks the minimum standard equipment to adequately protect lives, property and our coastline from emergency events, and critically -- it also lacks the equipment necessary to protect its volunteer firefighters.
+In 2022, we learned the Sag Harbor Volunteer Fire Department lacks the minimum standard equipment to adequately protect lives, property and our coastline from emergency events, and critical, it lacked an updated fireboat necessary to protect firefighters themselves.

 SANS preservation

-In 2019, SANS (Sag Harbor Hills, Azurest, Ninevah Subdivisions) received a New York State Historic Preservation Award, and were named to New York State Preservation League’s list of “Seven to Save 2020–2021” and to Preservation Long Island’s list of Endangered Historic Places.
+In 2019, SANS (Sag Harbor Hills, Azurest, and Ninevah Subdivisions) received a New York State Historic Preservation Award, and the area was named as one of New York State Preservation League’s list of “Seven to Save 2020–2021” and also to Preservation Long Island’s list of Endangered Historic Places.

 SANS efforts kicked off in 2017 with the goal of delivering local, state, and national recognition.
-Sag Harbor Partnership was instrumental in helping to fund the SANS organization efforts that results in SANS areas being listed on state and national historic registries.
+The Sag Harbor Partnership was instrumental in helping to fund the SANS organization’s efforts that resulted in SANS areas being listed on state and national historic registries.

 mashashimuet park grandstand